Does Tinnitus Ever Go Away? | An Audiologist Responds

 “Noting that not all patients believe or accept the psychological component of tinnitus, Christopher Spankovich, PhD, MPH, encourages providers to assess what best fits the needs of individual patients, taking into consideration their specific challenges, what the patient believes, and what he/she is likely to respond to, rather than focusing on a one-size-fits-all approach.” —”Podcast 16: Considering the Psychophysiological Elements of Tinnitus,” American Tinnitus Association.

-One treatment option is to address any underlying hearing loss.
+One tinnitus management option is to address any underlying hearing loss.
 If you have hearing loss, correcting it with hearing devices can often help lessen the symptoms of tinnitus.
 In some cases, it might even go away completely.

 CBT is a type of tinnitus retraining therapy that retrains the brain to approach the tinnitus cognitively and address it in a way that helps you manage the stress and anxiety in your reaction to it.